HenrivantSant/swift-docs/docs/dependency-injection.md

 }
 ```

-### Compiler passes
+## Compiler passes
 It is possible to directly hook into the container compilation and adjust the service definitions in any desired way.
 Doing this required creating a class tagged with the COMPILER_PASS tag as in the example below from the GraphQl component.
-When to containers compiles it will iterate through all compiler passes and call the `proces` method with itself as parameter.
+When to container compiles it will iterate through all compiler passes and call the `proces` method with itself as argument.

 ```php
 declare(strict_types=1);